contensis/contensis.github.io/docs-src/content-types/field-editors/editor-number.md

 # Number field editor
-The number field accepts numeric input either as a integer or decimal depending on the number format chosen.
+The number field accepts numeric input either as an integer or decimal depending on the number format chosen.

 ## Settings
 | Setting name | Summary|
 | ---| --- |
 | [Name](/content-types/field-editors/field-settings.md#name) | A text label to identify the field in an entry.|
 | [Field ID](/content-types/field-editors/field-settings.md#field-id) | A sanitised name to be used by the API. |
-| [Default value](/content-types/field-editors/field-settings.md#default-value) | The default value property sets the default content for a field when an entry is created. e.g. a default number value 500.
+| [Default value](/content-types/field-editors/field-settings.md#default-value) | The default value property sets the default content for a field when an entry is created. e.g. a default number value of 500.

 ## Supported validation
-This field editor supports the following validation methods.
+This field editor supports the following validation methods:

 - [Required field](/content-types/validation/required-validation.md)